How we protect donor rights and privacy

 Every year, we work with Island Health to determine priority equipment needs in our hospitals.
 When you generously donate, we commit to funding specific equipment to Island Health.
 Ongoing consultations with their staff ensure that equipment needs are prioritized so your donation is spent where it will have the greatest impact.

-To ensure your gift supports the equipment or area of care you have chosen, we only release funds to Island Health once we have received an invoice.
-The hospital may need to test the equipment, train staff and make changes to the area where the equipment will be located and used.
-This process ensures our commitment to accountability so your funds are spent as you intended.
+To ensure your gift directly supports the equipment or area of care you have chosen, funds are only released to Island Health once we have received an invoice.
+Hospitals may need to test equipment, train staff, and even make changes to the area where equipment will be located and used.
+This process ensures our commitment to accountability, guaranteeing funds are spent as you intended and we are prudently stewarding them.

 We take our role as stewards of your generosity seriously.
 Committed to keeping our fundraising costs low, we aim to spend the highest possible percentage of every donation on leading-edge equipment that directly benefits our patients.
-The Foundation’s average cost of fundraising of 16% falls well below Canada Revenue Agency’s guidance to remain under 35%.
+The Foundation’s average cost of fundraising ratio of 12% (averaged over three years) falls well below Canada Revenue Agency’s (CRA) guidance to remain under 35%.
+The Foundation calculates its fundraising ratio, which measures costs to revenue, as defined by the CRA.

-The Audited Financial Statements and Audit Findings Report show the results of the 2017-2018 fiscal year audit by KPMG.
+The Audited Financial Statements and Independent Auditors’ Reports show the financial results by fiscal year end as audited by KPMG.
 The annual audit is conducted in June each year, and brought to the Board of Directors for approval in September.

 The Victoria Hospitals Foundation is committed to principles of honest, open and ethical behavior in the handling and management of personal information.